willogy-team/insights--tensorflow/part6/README.md

 ### Inception module for high dimensional representations

 There is another type of Inception module proposed by the authors of [2] to promote high dimensional representations for the coarsest grid (you should read more about this in the paper [2]).
-Each of the 3x3 (or 5x5) convolutional layers is still split into several smaller convolutional layers like the two version above, but at this time the smaller convolutional layers **come in parallel (not in sequence)**.
+Each of the 3x3 (or 5x5) convolutional layers is still split into several smaller convolutional layers like the two versions above, but at this time the smaller convolutional layers **come in parallel (not in sequence)**.

 Let's create another class for this Inception module and call it ```InceptionModuleForHighDimRepresentations```.
 This class is implemented in the same way as the ```InceptionModule``` with some changes in the two methods ```build``` and ```call```: